olearyf/project-skippy/README.md

 ## Launch 💥

 Also soon!
-A test launch.
+A test launch and the 3D files for the rocket I used.

 ## Analysis 📝